SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   .. warning::

-    The size of clusters becomes particularly important when :doc:`task_parallelization` is used.
+    The size of clusters becomes particularly important when :doc:`/Understand/task_parallelization` is used.

 .. py:data:: maxwell_solver